Endeios/java-kata/kata.md

 LU: Tak jo

-:computer: 1/1 Tests Passing :heavy_check_mark:
+:computer: There are 1 ✔️ over 1 Tests Passing

 BR: VIVA! so the pop corn or ping pong pair test driven development is like the following: one is the driver, who will drive our rally car, which is the computer: you will be the first to drive.
 I will be your rally navigator, telling you wich direction to take